 - What do I really need besides food right now?
 (Hint: It’s often rest or a break from what you’re doing)

-Three of the Emotional States That Lead to Emotional Eating
+Emotional States That Can Lead to Emotional Eating

 Sadness, anxiety, and anger are the three emotional states I see most often among my patients that can lead to bouts of emotional eating.

 Some people eat to celebrate (hello, birthday cake), to quell boredom (think mindless snacking while watching TV), to reward themselves (“I just ran 7 miles, so I can eat a fully-loaded cheeseburger and fries”), but when it comes to patterns of emotional eating, I see them stem most from sadness, anxiety, or anger.